lechmazur/buyout_game/README.md

 - `Games` counts completed underlying games; `Match Packs` counts the mirrored 2-game units that actually update the public rating.
 - A **match pack** is the benchmark's canonical rating unit: two linked games with the same lineup, same prize regime, and same starting-balance multiset.
 - Across those two games, seat assignments are permuted so models see mirrored rich/poor balance-rank exposure, and public speaking-order exposure is balanced across the linked rounds.
-- For rating purposes, one complete pack counts as **one** unit, not two independent samples.
-Each model's outcome is first averaged across the paired games, then that pack-collapsed result is used for the public leaderboard update.
 - Only complete mirrored match packs update the public board.
 Standalone debug or ad hoc games do not.

 ---